bitcoinhodler/GlacierProtocol/future.md

 When signing, we also need to verify that change address is valid.

-Does the PSBT contain the output scripts for p2wsh outputs?
-It better, for our change output to be properly validated.
-We need to validate that the output address matches the accompanying script, in case the PSBT has been tampered with.
+The PSBT will contain the output scripts and BIP32 derivation paths for p2wsh change outputs.
+We need to validate that the script matches our descriptor at the given derivation path, that the derivation paths are reasonable, and that the output address matches the accompanying script.
+(Perhaps decodepsbt will detect the latter, like it does with some other tampered PSBTs.)

 ## Process descriptions